HADES, HELL, PARADISE, AND HEAVEN

 This negative reference to the profane, idolatrous, and untruthful gives way to the positive note that those in the city will be those whose names are in the Lamb’s scroll of life.
 The city will be a place of life, of abundant life, of God’s life expressed in his people.

 22 1And he showed me a river of water of life, bright as crystal, going out from the throne of God and the little Lamb.
-2In the middle of its street and of the river, from here and from there, a tree of life bearing twelve fruits, according to each month giving its fruit, and the leaves of the tree for healing of Gentiles.
+2In the middle of its street and of the river, from here and from there, is a tree of life bearing twelve fruits, according to each month giving its fruit, and the leaves of the tree for healing of Gentiles.

 When reading these words, one cannot help being reminded of Ps.
 46.4, “There is a river whose streams make glad the city of God…,” and of Ezek.
 47.1-12, where we see the river flowing out from the Temple till it becomes deep enough to swim in, then goes on to heal, as the Hebrew says, the waters it flows into.
 V. 9 says it will be a place of life, and v.
 12, that trees will grow along the banks whose fruit will be for food and whose leaves, for healing.
 We believe the Temple of Ezekiel to be millennial, but the river that is seen during the millennium goes on into eternity.
 The water of this river is the water of life.
 Surely this is a symbolic reference to the abundance of the Holy Spirit in Heaven, for the Lord himself said in John 7.37-39 that the rivers of water that will flow from his people are the Holy Spirit.
 It is the Spirit of God who supplies life to and maintains the life of the people of God.
 Not only will there not be, on the negative side, any death in eternity, but there will be, on the positive side, a veritable river of life.
 We do not really know what life is in the age to come, for we know only physical life very well, and that in a body of limitation, and spiritual life only in a small degree.
 We do know the life of God in us, but how constrained it is in us because of our poor ability to believe and to perceive spiritually.
 But there is a wonderful day coming when all those limitations will be removed and we will know a flood of the life of God that we cannot even conceive of now.